bjohnnyd/fs-tool/README.md

 | **example_cohort_Gag_180_209_cohort_result.csv** |  lists per cohort subject calculations for each index allele, peptide length, measure |  |

-Additional information can be found in the [Output](https://bjohnnyd.github.io/fs-tool/public/output) section of the [Documentation](https://bjohnnyd.github.io/fs-tool/public).
+Additional information can be found in the [Output](https://bjohnnyd.github.io/fs-tool/public/output) section of the [Documentation](https://bjohnnyd.github.io/fs-tool/public) (documentation will be available soon).

 ## Authors and Citation